wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 **Example**

-Suppose the **Alert fires** property is set to 5 minutes, and the alert check time is 1:09:32pm:
+Suppose the **Trigger Window** property is set to 5 minutes, and the alert check time is 1:09:32pm:
 * The last summarization data point to be evaluated is at 1:08:00pm `((1:09:32 - 0:00:32) - 0:01:00)`.
 This point is the average of the data values that were returned by the alert query from 1:08:00pm to 1:08:59pm.
 * The 5-minute time window includes the 5 summarization data points from 1:04 - 1:08.
 These points cover the data values returned from 1:04:00pm through 1:08:59pm.

 ## When Do Alerts Fire?

-An alert fires when its [condition](#alert-conditions) evaluates to at least one true value and zero false values present within the given **Alert fires** time window.
+An alert fires when its [condition](#alert-conditions) evaluates to at least one true value and zero false values present within the given **Trigger Window** time window.

 ### Alert Firing: Example

-Suppose the alert condition is `ts(my.metric) > 4` and the **Alert fires** window is 2 minutes:
+Suppose the alert condition is `ts(my.metric) > 4` and **Trigger Window** is 2 minutes:
-- If the metric reports exactly one data value (5) in the last 2 minutes, and no other points (no data), the alert fires. <br> Reason: The **Alert fires** window contains one true summarization value (5 > 4) and no false values.
+- If the metric reports exactly one data value (5) in the last 2 minutes, and no other points (no data), the alert fires. <br> Reason: The **Trigger Window** window contains one true summarization value (5 > 4) and no false values.
-- If the metric reports many points in the last 2 minutes, and all points are <= 4, the alert does not fire. <br> Reason: The **Alert fires** window contains two false summarization values, because the averages of values that are <= 4 are also <= 4.
+- If the metric reports many points in the last 2 minutes, and all points are <= 4, the alert does not fire. <br> Reason: The **Trigger Window** window contains two false summarization values, because the averages of values that are <= 4 are also <= 4.
-- If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires. <br> Reason: The **Alert fires** window contains two true summarization values and no false values, because the averages of values that are > 4 are also > 4.
+- If the metric reports many points in the last 2 minutes, all of which are > 4, the alert fires. <br> Reason: The **Trigger Window** window contains two true summarization values and no false values, because the averages of values that are > 4 are also > 4.
-- If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire. <br> Reason: The **Alert fires** window contains one false summarization value.
+- If the metric reports exactly two data values (5 and 3), anywhere in the last 2 minutes, the alert does not fire. <br> Reason: The **Trigger Window** window contains one false summarization value.
 If each data value is in a different minute, then one of the summarization values is 3, which evaluates to false.
 If both data values are in the same minute, then their average (4) evaluates to false (4 > 4 is false).

 Alert checks are based on data that is summarized every minute.
 Consequently, if `ts(my.metric)` returns 5, 5, and 3 in the same minute, the summarized value (4.33) evaluates to true for that minute because 4.33 > 4, even though 3 by itself evaluates to false (3 !> 4).
 All alert queries are checked according to the **Checking Frequency** property.